cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ## Choosing a mapping function {#choosing-mapping}

-This section gives brief guidelines on choosing a mapping function for a target elliptic curve.
+This section gives brief guidelines on choosing a mapping function for a given elliptic curve.
+Note that the suites given in {{suites}} are recommended mappings for the respective curves.

 If the target elliptic curve is a supersingular curve supported by either the Boneh-Franklin method ({{bfmap}}) or the Elligator 2 method for A == 0 ({{ell2a0}}),